ShubhamKumar37/Healthcare-Service-Assingment/readme.md

 5. **Additional Information**

    - Ensure your database server is running and accessible with the provided `DB_URL`.
-   - The application will be live on the port you specified in the `.env` file (default is 3000 if not specified).
+   - The application will be live on the port you specified in the `.env` file .

 You can now use and modify the Healthcare Service App as per your needs.
 Happy coding!